-- Generator circuits to connection lugs or optional cam lock receptacles are overloaded. - Door covering connection lugs or optional cam lock receptacles is open. - Emergency stop switch is enabled. - Idle switch on front of control panel is enabled.
+- Overload of the generator circuits to the connection lugs or the optional cam lock receptacles. - The door covering the connection lugs or the optional cam lock receptacles is opened. - If the emergency stop switch is activated.

 Verify any problems that cause the main circuit breaker to trip are corrected before returning the switch to ON (I).